internetguru/flow/flow.1.rst

 Ideally, every commit of the staging branch must be merged into dev.
 The script recognizes the unmerged state and fixes it using the --conform option while advancing with the release.

-Note: The staging branch, the 'prod-0', and the main are now on the same commit.
+Note: The staging branch and both production branches ('main' and 'main-0') are now on the same commit.
 There is also a tag with the newly released version number.
-Does it seem a little far fetched?
+This may seem a little far fetched.
 It will make more sense over time as the project grows.

 5. Hotfix the production::